PictureElement/shared-lens/README.md

 ### Project To-do List

-1. Add custom metadata
-2. Enable Blaze plan and install image resize plugin
+1. Enable Blaze plan and install image resize plugin
-3. Image Previews: Provide users with a preview of their uploaded images before they are published.
+2. Image Previews: Provide users with a preview of their uploaded images before they are published.
 This allows them to confirm that the right images are being shared. (https://developer.mozilla.org/en-US/docs/Web/API/File_API/Using_files_from_web_applications#example_showing_thumbnails_of_user-selected_images)